metio/seb/content/posts/gitlab-distributor.md

 While the central server approach is easy to use, it might not work in all scenarios:

 1. An enterprise wants to share internal code as part of an open source project.
 All development is happening internally, and the public mirror gets an occasional update once in a while.
-2. In order to protect against outages of the central server, mirrors should be created and be kept up-to-date.
+2. To protect against outages of the central server, mirrors should be created and be kept up-to-date.

 In case of the first scenario, tools like [copybara](https://github.com/google/copybara), [repoSpanner](https://github.com/repoSpanner/repoSpanner), or [distributed-git-forks](https://github.com/google/distributed-git-forks) offer a wide range of features to cover most details.